Insurance litigation trends report

 • Disputes show an upward trend since 2014 - volumes have risen steadily year on year, with a marked increase in active cases and significant spike in disputes numbers in 2023.

-• Litigation burden has shifted in recent years - insurers are more likely to be defending cases than claiming, 26% up when comparing 2019 and 2025.
+• Litigation burden has shifted in recent years - insurers are more likely to be defending cases than claiming, shifting from 42% in 2019 to 53% in 2025 - an increase of 11 percentage points (approximately 26% higher than in 2019).

-• Two major claim seams impact on the sector - the pandemic triggered waves of litigation from debt recovery to business interruption cases through 2022 and 2023, while over a quarter of war-related aviation leasing claims valued over £100 million further intensified the pressure.
+• Two major claim seams impact on the sector - pandemic-driven litigation from debt recovery to business interruption cases surged through 2022 and 2023, followed by war-related aviation leasing claims, more than a quarter of which were valued at over £100 million, put the pressure on insurers.

 • Time to judgment increasing - impact of lockdowns on court is evident, taking 70% longer for claims that go to trial than in 2020.